AI Security Camera System Alarm Output Triggers Strobe Light

 You can follow these instructions to setup this project on your Viewtron IP camera system.

 Please note that the the alarm strobe light is self powered.
 The alarm outputs on the DVR / NVR are simple relays (they are either open or closed).
 They DO NOT provide any power output.
 Also, please note that you can ONLY connect low voltage devices alarm devices to these alarm relay ports.
 Connecting high powered devices can fry your motherboard and ruin your DVR / NVR.

 Important WARNING!
-The maximum current rating of these alarm relays is 1A, the voltage is 30VDC/ 250VAC, so the maximum power rating is 30W for DC alarm device, 250W for AC alarm device.
+The maximum current rating of these alarm relays is 1A, the voltage is 30VDC/ 250VAC, so the maximum power rating is 30W for a DC alarm device, 250W for an AC alarm device.

 You can see above how I wired the strobe light to the output port.
 Notice how the strobe light’s 12V DC power supply is connected in-line.
 I used 18 gauge / 2 conductor power wire to connect the strobe light to the recorder.

 Here is a close-up of the alarm output ports on the back of the DVR / NVR.
 I am using the COM1 and NO1 ports.
 NO stands for normally open, which means that power does not flow thorough the relay until the alarm is triggered.